rawdigits/go-flashpaper/README.md

 A. Alternatively, just run the command `docker pull invocaops/flashpaper`.

+B. Get ahold of a TLS certificate. go-flashpaper requires TLS, because we are not savages.

-B. Then run `docker pull --rm -p 8443:8443 invocaops/flashpaper`.
+C. Then run `docker run --rm -p 8443:8443 invocaops/flashpaper`.

 ## FAQ